 German website

-The reform of the European Long Term Investment Fund (ELTIF 2.0) offers institutional and private investors significantly better investments in solar projects.
-And, secondly, Power Purchase Agreements (PPA) provide return of investments independent of public subsidies.
+The updated European Long Term Investment Fund regulation (ELTIF 2.0) gives institutional and private investors improved access to solar projects.
+At the same time, Power Purchase Agreements (PPAs) offer returns that are no longer tied to public subsidies.

-The European renewable energy market in 2024 has seen both massive growth phases as well as uncertainties around legislation and infrastructure readiness in several European markets.
-Wolf Dietrich – Senior Director Development, UK & Europe of Econergy summarizes key challenges and provides an outlook on growth trends and success factors for 2025.
+2024 saw considerable growth phases as well as uncertainties around legislation and infrastructure readiness in several European markets.
+Wolf Dietrich, Senior Director Development, UK & Europe of Econergy, summarises the key challenges and provides an outlook on growth trends and success factors for 2025.

 Fashion is often criticized for its environmental impact, but H&M Group is committed to sustainability.
 The company has a history of investing in power purchase agreements (PPAs) and energy storage systems.
 In November 2024, H&M signed a long-term PPA with Polish developer R.Power to boost its global sustainability efforts.